balvig/chili/README.md

 ## Roadmap

+### Missing features

 - Running any rails command (rails server, bundle etc) should run the command in the main app directory
+- Docs for releasing to production
+- Docs for running tests

 ### Current Issues

 - Haven't found a good way to modify existing controller actions
 - Need to use deface from github
-- Docs for releasing to production
-- Docs for running tests

 ### Minor niggles